Where the STEM jobs are

-Places on our Systems Engineering graduate programme for Autumn 2018 are available within our Marine (Bristol or Leicester) and Marine (Plymouth or Keynsham [Bristol]) sectors.
+Places on our Systems Engineering graduate programme for Autumn 2019 are available within our Marine sector.
 But no matter which team you join, you could be based anywhere in the UK.
 That’s why we ask all our graduates to be flexible and willing to move during their programme.

 The range of work you’ll cover will help you figure out what you excel at.
 And once you know that, we’ll help you go as far as you can.
-We’ll support you as you work to become an Incorporated or Chartered Engineer and give you a competitive starting salary of £28k-£30k.*
+We’ll support you as you work to become an Incorporated or Chartered Engineer and give you a competitive starting salary of £28k - £30k ( Depending on location and qualifications.)

 You’ll need a 2:1 BEng (Hons) degree.
 And because the programme is accredited by the IMechE and IET, your degree will need to be accredited by one of those too.
 You’ll also need to satisfy the MOD’s security requirements (and may need to complete a medical assessment).